zel2023/APOSTLE/README.md

   Follow the [experiment/README.md] to obtain the experimental results in the paper.

 ## III) File Orginization
-  There are three folders.Every folder make a special part.
+  There are three folders.
+Every folder make a special part.

   * **data**
   It is used to store some data files, including intermediate result files, final result files, test case data files.